 website | 8498 Seaview Pl NW (Ballard) | price: free

-Another great beach to spend a winter day in Seattle is Golden Gardens.
+Another great beach to spend a winter day in Seattle is Golden Gardens, one of the best parks in Seattle.
 This beach is super crowded in summer, but you can roam the sand freely and take in views of the Olympic Mountains with barely a soul in sight come winter or spring break in Seattle.

 Enjoy Pike Place Market without tourists